laurencelundblade/QCBOR/doc/Tagging.md

 ## New Types

-CBOR allows for the definition of new data types beyond basic primitives like integers and strings.
+CBOR allows for the definition of new data types beyond basic primitives like integers, strings, array and such.
 These new types can either be simple extensions of a primitive type with additional semantics or more complex structures involving large aggregations.

 The mechanism for identifying these new types is called tagging.
 Tagging uses a simple unsigned integer to indicate that the following CBOR item is a different type.

+For example, when an encoded integer is preceeded by the encoded tag number 1, the integer represents an epoch date.

 It's important to note that CBOR uses the word "tag" in an unusual way.
 In CBOR, a "tag" refers to the combination of the tag number and